linera-io/linera-protocol/CLI.md

 * `close-chain` — Close (i.e. deactivate) an existing chain
 * `local-balance` — Read the current native-token balance of the given account from the local state
 * `query-balance` — Simulate the execution of one block made of pending messages from the local inbox, then read the native-token balance of the account from the local state
-* `sync-balance` — Synchronize the local state of the chain with a quorum validators, then query the local balance
+* `sync-balance` — (DEPRECATED) Synchronize the local state of the chain with a quorum validators, then query the local balance
+* `sync` — Synchronize the local state of the chain with a quorum validators
 * `process-inbox` — Process all pending incoming messages from the inbox of the given chain by creating as many blocks as needed to execute all (non-failing) messages.
 Failing messages will be marked as rejected and may bounce to their sender depending on their configuration
 * `query-validators` — Show the current set of validators for a chain
 * `set-validator` — Add or modify a validator (admin only)